William D. Ford Direct Loan Program

 Federal Subsidized Student Loan Borrowing Limitations

-As of July 1, 2013, a first-time federal subsidized Stafford student loan borrower is no longer eligible for the subsidized Stafford loan program if he or she exceeds 150% of the published length necessary to graduate from an undergraduate degree program.
+As of July 1, 2013, a first-time federal subsidized Direct student loan borrower is no longer eligible for the subsidized Direct loan program if he or she exceeds 150% of the published length necessary to graduate from an undergraduate degree program.

-In addition, a borrower that reaches the 150% limit becomes ineligible for the interest subsidy benefit on all federal subsidized Stafford loans disbursed to the borrower on or after July 1, 2013.
+In addition, a borrower that reaches the 150% limit becomes ineligible for the interest subsidy benefit on all federal subsidized Direct loans disbursed to the borrower on or after July 1, 2013.